f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

     .. image:: ../images/image25.png

-7. If you prefer a different subheader again, we can change it once again using \ `sed <https://www.gnu.org/software/sed/manual/sed.html>`__ this time performing a search and replace of the the HTML code containing ``A beautiful fictitious app that you can trust!`` with
+7. If you prefer a different subheader again, we can change it again using \ `sed <https://www.gnu.org/software/sed/manual/sed.html>`__ this time performing a search and replace of the the HTML code containing ``A beautiful fictitious app that you can trust!`` with